Table of Contents

 - Stay patient and stick to plans.
 Don’t let emotions like fear or greed alter your approach.

-Balancing trade size and risk for your strategy, goals and risk appetite is key.
+Balancing and risk for your strategy, goals and risk appetite is key.
 Apply these tips to trade with greater confidence and consistency.

 Optimizing Position Size

-Generally, three risk types govern or lead to profit or loss in your portfolio.
-These factors are trade size, market condition, and your trading strategy.
+Generally,three risk types govern or lead to profit or loss in your portfolio.
+These factors are market conditions and your trading strategy.
 However, here we have tried to provide some useful tips for optimizing position size.

 - Consider your risk tolerance and comfort level for potential losses on a trade.